 - Moisture Protection: Commonly, it is recommended to utilize the onboard space heaters to keep the winding temperature about 5° C above ambient.
 Recommendations from OEM's vary

-- Bearing Maintenance: The recommendations for sleeve bearings are very different than those for grease-lubricated rolling element bearings.
+- Bearing Maintenance: The recommendations for sleeve bearings are very different from those for grease-lubricated rolling element bearings.
 See the below linked EASA article for full details.